Considerate-Digital/carbonclicks/README.md

 ```
 Note that the domain address should be the domain address where you are hosting CarbonClicks.
+To obtain the oauth client id, client secret and refresh token from google, follow [this guide](https://stackoverflow.com/questions/24098461/nodemailer-gmail-what-exactly-is-a-refresh-token-and-how-do-i-get-one).

 4. Build the container.
 ```